h4rvey-g/ob-Notes/USMLE/Biochemistry/homocystinuria.md

 	- Scoliosis
 	- Elongated limbs (↑ arm:height ratio; ↓ upper:lower body segment ratio), arachnodactyly
 	- Hyperlaxity of joints and hyperelasticity of the skin

+>[!tip]
+>Marfan syndrome and homocystinuria both present with marfanoid habitus.
+Distinguishing features include intellectual disability, which is only seen in homocystinuria, and the direction of lens dislocation (downwards in homocystinuria and upwards in Marfan syndrome).
 - Osteoporosis
 - Cardiovascular complications like thromboembolism, premature arteriosclerosis, and coronary heart disease increase the risk of myocardial infarction and stroke

 ---
 # Diagnostics
+- ↑ Homocysteine in urine and serum
+- Urine sodium nitroprusside test: Urine changes color to an intense red in the presence of homocysteine.
+- Serum methionine levels
+	- Increased in cystathionine synthase deficiency
+	- Decreased in methionine synthase deficiency and methylenetetrahydrofolate reductase deficiency

 ---
 # Treatment
+- <span style="background:rgba(240, 200, 0, 0.2)">Some patients respond to large doses of [[Vitamin B6|pyridoxine]] ([[vitamin B6]]).</span>
+- Methionine synthase deficiency: high-methionine diet
+- Cystathionine synthase deficiency
+	- Low-methionine, high-cysteine diet
+	- Supplementation of vitamin B12 and folate
+- Impaired affinity of cystathionine synthase for pyridoxal phosphate: high-cysteine diet
+- MTHFR deficiency: supplementation of folate

 ---